dfrnt-labs/terminusdb-docs-static/src/app/docs/acid-transactions-explanation/page.md

   metadata:
     title: Acid Transactions Explanation
     description: >-
-      An explanation about Acid Transactions and how TerminusDB and TerminusCMS ensures acid compliance
+      An explanation about Acid Transactions and how TerminusDB ensures acid compliance
     openGraph:
       images: >-